 Chipset and Operating System

 Chipset is a Qualcomm Snapdragon 765G that can support a 5G network with a peak download of 3.7Gpbs and a peak upload speed of 1.6Gpbs.
 It is Octa-core, with one 2.4 GHz Kryo 475 Prime, a 2.2 GHz Kryo 475 Gold, and six 1.8 GHz Kryo 475 Silver to complete it all.

-Still not confirmed, but the PH market version of Vivo X50 Pro will be 8GB of RAM and 256GB built-in internal storage.
-Expandable storage will not be an option based on our source, but who needs extra storage if you have 256GB already.
+Still not confirmed, but the PH market version of Vivo X50 Pro will be 8GB of RAM and 256GB of built-in internal storage.
+Expandable storage will not be an option based on our source, but if you have 256GB already, who needs extra storage.

 Finger print under-display sensor with the optical security option.
 Type-C 1.0 reversible connector and USB on-the-go

 Now… The Camera